Judge Rotenberg Center: Enrollment

+Some parents have filed, and won, lawsuits against their local school districts to keep their children enrolled at JRC.
+Under the Individuals with Disabilities Education Act, the federal government requires that all states must provide a "free and appropriate" education to all students.
+Any school district that cannot provide an appropriate education to a student is required to send that student to an approved school that can.
+The JRC helps families sue their school districts in order to send their children to the center.
+It also frequently sues school districts and states to keep individuals at the JRC after they turn 21.

 Overbilling

 In 2006, it was found that 14 of the center's 17 psychologists, including the director of psychology, lacked proper licenses.
-Because the state reimburses the JRC for services rendered by doctors, the JRC had overbilled the state by nearly $800,000.
+As the state reimburses the JRC for services rendered by doctors, the JRC had overbilled the state by nearly $800,000.
 As of 2008, the state had not collected the money.
-For misrepresenting licensing status of the psychologists, the Board of Registration of Psychologists fined the JRC $43,000, and Matthew Israel $29,600.
+For misrepresenting the licensing status of the psychologists, the Board of Registration of Psychologists fined the JRC $43,000, and Matthew Israel $29,600.

 Lobbying

 The center regularly lobbies the government to prevent the passage of legislation that could threaten it.
 In 2010, it spent over $100,000 to lobby against the passage of a bill that would have made the use of electric shocks illegal.
 The center has also lobbied against bills that would have banned the use of restraints and other aversives in Massachusetts schools.
 As of 2011, the JRC had spent over $1 million on lobbying efforts.